pjazdzewski1990/ScalaConsultants.github.io/_posts/11-02-2015-event-sourced-dice-game-part1.md

 What's going on here?

-1. `GameCommand` is received
+1. A `GameCommand` is received
-2. It's passed to game's `handleCommand` method
+2. It's passed to the `handleCommand` method
-3. We inform caller about command's success or failure (`CommandAccepted` and `CommandRejected`) A note here: using CQRS it's not always possible to immediately tell if something goes wrong in our case it's easy, so - why not?
-In less friendly system we could just return acknowledge to indicate that command processing started but haven't yet completed.
+3. We inform the sender about a command's success or failure (`CommandAccepted` and `CommandRejected`) A note here: Using CQRS it's not always immediately possible to tell if something went wrong.
+We're lucky that our game is simple enough for this not to be an issue.
+If we weren't we could just acknowledge that we started processing a command that might be completed at some later point in time.
-4. If the command succeeded we persist all new events applied (remember `uncommittedEvents`?)
+4. If the command succeeded we persist all new events (remember `uncommittedEvents`?)
 5. After each event is persisted (second argument list in `persist` is a callback) we apply it to current game state (the one from before command).
 Also we mark new state as commited, that is, remove all events from `uncommittedEvents`.
 We don't want them anymore.
-6. We publish event (it just pushes it to Akka's built-in `eventStream`)
+6. We publish an event (it just pushes it to Akka's built-in `EventStream`)
 7. We do other actions based on applied event - ommitted here for brevity, what we do here is we schedule turn countdown, stop the actor if the game has finished, etc.

-`GameActor` will also take care of updating game's time (remember `tickCountdown` method?).
+`GameActor` will also take care of updating the game's time (remember the `tickCountdown` method?).

-We'll use built-in scheduler for that.
-It will call `game.tickCountdown()` every second.
+We'll use the built-in scheduler for that.
+It will call `game.tickCountdown` every second.
 Once it does it will handle the changes the same way it does in case of a command.

 Here's related code: